-6. PC Input and Audio (VGA/WVGA/SVGA/WSVGA/XGA/720p, 60Hz)
+6. PC Input and Audio (VGA/WVGA/SVGA/WSVGA/XGA/ 720p.
+60Hz )

 This input can be used for the connection of a computer.
 Please see Appendix B for signal compatibility.
+If NetCommand® has not been setup, the on-screen display name will be VGA.

 Stereo audio inputs are also provided for the PC connection.

-7. DTV LinkTM/IEEE1394
+7. DTV Link/IEEE1394